 powersaving # Check current statePowerLog: Debug Why Your Node Reset

-New powerlog CLI command shows you:
+The new powerlog CLI command shows you:

-- Last reset reason — was it a software fault, watchdog timeout, or brownout?
+- Last reset reason.
+Was it a software fault, watchdog timeout, or brownout?

-- Last shutdown reason (nRF52 only) — what triggered the shutdown
+- Last shutdown reason (nRF52 only).
+What triggered the shutdown.

-- Last boot voltage (nRF52 only) — battery voltage at the moment the node came back up
+- Last boot voltage (nRF52 only).
+Battery voltage at the moment the node came back up.

 When a remote node resets and you don’t know why, powerlog gives you the forensics.
 A boot voltage of 2.9V tells you the battery sagged.
 A watchdog reset points to a firmware hang.
 A brownout tells you your power supply can’t handle transmit current spikes.